OpenZeppelin/openzeppelin-upgrades/README.md

 ## How do the plugins work?

-Both plugins provide two main functions, `deployProxy` and `upgradeProxy`, which take care of managing upgradeable deployments of your contracts.
-In the case of `deployProxy`, this means:
+Both plugins provide functions which take care of managing upgradeable deployments of your contracts.

+For example, `deployProxy` does the following:

 1. Validate that the implementation is [upgrade safe](https://docs.openzeppelin.com/upgrades-plugins/faq#what-does-it-mean-for-a-contract-to-be-upgrade-safe)

-2. Deploy a [proxy admin](https://docs.openzeppelin.com/upgrades-plugins/faq#what-is-a-proxy-admin) for your project
+2. Deploy a [proxy admin](https://docs.openzeppelin.com/upgrades-plugins/faq#what-is-a-proxy-admin) for your project (if needed)

 3. Check if there is an [implementation contract](https://docs.openzeppelin.com/upgrades-plugins/faq#what-is-an-implementation-contract) deployed with the same bytecode, and deploy one if not